christianrauch/msp/README.md

 #### Test
 - `msp_read_test.exe COM3`

+## Hardware Setup

+You can connect to Arduino or Naze32 boards either by (1) using a built-in USB-to-Serial connector or (2) by direct serial connection (RX->TX, TX->RX, GND->GND, VCC->VCC).
+The first option is preferable for high transfer rates, as the direct connection is more exposed to transmission errors.

+### Baseflight / Cleanflight until 1.11:
+- the MSP update rate is determined by the looptime
+- change the looptime in the CLI to e.g. 1000us (1000Hz): `set looptime=1000`, then `save`

+### Cleanflight from 1.12 / Betaflight until 3.0.1
+- the MSP update rate is fixed to 100Hz

+### Betaflight 3.1
+- change the update rate for the serial task in the range 100 ...
+2000Hz
+    - e.g. to 2000Hz: `set serial_update_rate_hz=2000`, then `save`
+- it might be necessary to increase the serial baudrate in the Ports configuration tab
+- test communication with higher baudrate: `./get_msp_info /dev/ttyUSB0 1000000`

 ## How to use the library (low-level API)

 You first need to instantiate the driver with the path to the device: